Count Pahlen (horse)

 Count Pahlen (12 February 1979 – after 1987) was a British Thoroughbred racehorse and sire.
-As a two-year-old in 1981 he was one of the best colts of his generation in Europe, winning two of his five races including a victory over a strong field in the Group One William Hill Futurity.
+At two-years old in 1981, he was one of the best colts of his generation in Europe, winning two of his five races including a victory over a strong field in the Group One William Hill Futurity.
 He won the Blue Riband Trial Stakes on his three-year-old debut, but his form deteriorated thereafter.
-He raced in North America in 1883 and 1984 but had very little success, winning one minor race from twenty-four attempts.
+He raced in North America in 1883 and 1984 and had very little success, winning only one minor race from twenty-four attempts.
 He later stood as a breeding stallion in France but had no success as a sire of winners.

 Background

 Count Pahlen was a grey horse bred in the United Kingdom by Tony Villar.
 He was sired by Hotfoot who won the Coronation Stakes and finished second in both the Irish 2000 Guineas and the Prince of Wales's Stakes.
 The best of his other progeny included Hot Grove (runner-up in The Derby) and Tachypous (Middle Park Stakes).
 Count Pahlen's dam Tanara showed some ability as a racehorse, winning four minor races over middle distances.
 She was descended from the Irish Oaks winner Snow Maiden, the female-line ancestor of several major winners including King of Kings.

 Count Pahlen raced in the colours of Villar's wife and was sent into training with Bruce Hobbs at the Palace House stable in Newmarket.
 Hobbs had previously trained both Hotfoot and Tanara, as well as Tanara's sire Romulus.
 The colt was named after the Russian courtier Peter Ludwig von der Pahlen.